Law and Border: 5 Ways to Boost Canadian Clearance Efficiency

 Successfully moving goods into Canada—which also means exporting goods out of the United States—is a multistep process that requires detailed knowledge.
 Failure to successfully navigate any of the steps in the process can result in shipment delays and fines.
 This is why many businesses entrust compliance to an experienced customs broker or logistics provider.

 According to U.S. Customs and Border Protection (CBP), 90 percent of all import transactions are filed through a broker.
-But even with an experienced broker managing the clearance process, a business still has an important role to play.
+But even with an experienced broker managing the customs clearance process, a business still has an important role to play.

 Keep in mind that the shipper is ultimately responsible for all information supplied to customs.
 As such, CBP and/or Canada Border Services Agency (CBSA) will hold the shipper—and not the customs broker or transportation carrier—responsible for any mistake.